1993 Major League Baseball expansion: Miami, Florida

 U.S. Senator Connie Mack III from Florida, the grandson of baseball great Connie Mack and a member of the Senate Task Force on Major League Baseball, pushed Baseball Commissioner Fay Vincent to expand to Florida.

+On March 7, 1990, Wayne Huizenga, CEO of Blockbuster Entertainment Corporation, announced he had purchased 15% of the NFL's Miami Dolphins and 50% of the Dolphins' home, Joe Robbie Stadium, for an estimated $30 million.
+Huizenga stated his intention to aggressively pursue an expansion franchise.
+MLB had announced a few months earlier that it intended to add two new teams to the National League.
+It was a foregone conclusion that one of them would be placed in Florida; the only question was whether Huizenga would beat out competing groups from Orlando and Tampa Bay.
+Orlando fielded a very spirited campaign bolstered by its family-oriented tourism industry.
+Tampa Bay already had a baseball park — the Florida Suncoast Dome in St. Petersburg, completed in 1990.

+On June 10, 1990, Huizenga was awarded an expansion franchise in the National League (NL) for a $95 million expansion fee and the team began operations in 1993 as the Florida Marlins.
+The Miami group chose to call themselves the "Florida" Marlins to broaden their fanbase to the entire state, while reviving the nickname "Marlins" from previous minor league teams, the Miami Marlins of the International League from 1956 to 1960, and the Miami Marlins (1962–1970) and Miami Marlins (1982–1988) teams that played in the Florida State League.

 Finalization of expansion plans

 In June 1991, the expansion committee accepted the bids of the Miami and Denver groups to debut in 1993.
 Expansion was approved unanimously by all teams in July 1991.
-The Denver group chose to call their franchise the Colorado Rockies, the same name used as the National Hockey League franchise that played in Denver from 1976 to 1982.
-The Miami group chose to call themselves the Florida Marlins to broaden their fanbase to the entire state, while reviving the nickname of a defunct minor league team.

 An expansion draft to stock both franchises was set for November 1992.
 Though previous expansions allowed the drafting of players from the same league only, Vincent declared that the American League would receive $42 million of the National League's $190 million in expansion revenue so that the AL would provide players in the National League expansion draft.
 In an attempt to win support in the American League and balance the vote, Vincent decreed that the AL owners were entitled to 22% of the $190 million take.
 This decision marked the first time in expansion history that leagues were required to share expansion revenue or provide players for another league's expansion draft.
 Vincent said the owners expanded to raise money to pay their collusion debt.

 The Tampa Bay Baseball Group sued MLB for allegedly reneging on an agreement to grant an expansion team to Tampa.
 The suit was settled in 2003, five years after Tampa's major league team, the Devil Rays (now simply the Rays), began play in the American League.